MatteCarra/AccA/README.md

 ### AccA Says "Daemon Is Not Running", Despite `acc -D` Showing Otherwise

+- ACC language must be set to English (`language=en`).
+AccA doesn't work with other ACC languages.
 - AccA must run as root.
-- Make sure you have the latest versions.
+- Make sure you have the [latest version](https://github.com/MatteCarra/AccA/releases/).

-- Ensure ACC language is set to English (`language=en`).
-The app doesn't "understand" other ACC languages.
+### Battery Capacity (% Level) is Misreported

+The "smart" battery must be calibrated.
+Refer to the `FAQ` section below for details.

 ### Charging Switch

 By default, ACC uses whatever [charging switch](https://github.com/VR-25/acc/blob/master/acc/switches.txt) works.

-If `prioritizeBattIdleMode` is set to `true`, charging switches that support battery idle mode take precedence - allowing the device to draw power directly from the external power supply when charging is paused.
+If `prioritizeBattIdleMode` is enabled, charging switches that support battery idle mode take precedence - allowing the device to draw power directly from the external power supply when charging is paused.

 However, things don't always go well.